 As partners, we want to run these sessions because we’re passionate about the topic of shifting power in funding, and really value the opportunity to come together and learn with you about issues that impact our wider work and social missions.
 We aim to cover our costs, rather than make a profit from convening the sessions.

 The Blagrave Trust and Lankelly Chase have each generously contributed £10,000 to support the continuation and strengthening of this network.

 We recommend a contribution of £600 per organisation.
 This will provide access for two of your team members or trustees to join all sessions spread over the 12 months.

+Contributions are calculated on a pro rata basis.
 It’s important to us that membership is accessible to all.
 If you are a smaller funding organisation, or have a limited budget then please let us know.